-- The safety of the HZ vaccine was investigated in clinical trials involving over 57,000 people.
-The SPS study - on 38,546 subjects and its sub-study on a subgroup of 3,345 subjects receiving the vaccine and 3,271 placebo recipients monitored adverse effects.
-The reported adverse reactions, between day 0 and day 42 after vaccination, with a greater frequency in those who received the vaccine, were mostly mild (31.7% of cases) and at the injection site: erythema (29%), tenderness (26%), swelling (21%), itching (6%), sometimes ecchymosis or induration (0.2%), less frequently headache.
+The safety of the HZ vaccine was investigated in clinical trials involving over 57 000 people.
+The SPS on 38 546 subjects and its sub-study on a subgroup of 3345 subjects receiving the vaccine and 3271 placebo recipients monitored adverse effects.
+The reported that adverse reactions, between days 0 and 42 after vaccination, with a greater frequency in those who received the vaccine, were mostly mild (31.7% of cases) and at the injection site: erythema (29%), tenderness (26%), swelling (21%), itching (6%), sometimes ecchymosis or induration (0.2%) and, less frequently, headache.
 Other adverse events have been spontaneously reported in post-marketing surveillance, including arthralgia, myalgia, rash, nausea, lymphadenopathy, pyrexia and hypersensitivity reactions.
 Similar results were shown by the ZEST study, with an incidence of adverse events related to the vaccine higher than in subjects receiving placebo, but mainly mild and related to the injection site.
 One serious adverse reaction (anaphylactic reaction) in a vaccinated subject was reported.
-In a placebo controlled trial, the estimated risk of systemic adverse events (SAEs) within 42 days was 1.41% for vaccine recipients compared to 1.12% for placebo, with a relative risk not statistically significant of 1.26 (95% CI: 0.91-1.73) (Morrison et al., 2014).
+In a placebo-controlled trial, the estimated risk of systemic adverse events within 42 days was 1.41 % for vaccine recipients compared to 1.12 % for placebo, with a relative risk not statistically significant of 1.26 [95 % confidence interval (CI), 0.91-1.73] (Murray et al., 2011).

-In clinical trials, no vaccine virus transmission was reported; however, the post-marketing experience with varicella immunization suggests that there is a theoretical risk of transmitting the attenuated vaccine virus from a vaccinee to a susceptible individual (very uncommon eventuality).
-This risk should be evaluated against the one of naturally developing HZ and potentially transmitting the wild-type VZV to a susceptible individual.
+In clinical trials, no vaccine virus transmission was reported; however, the post-marketing experience with varicella immunization suggests that there is a theoretical risk of transmitting the attenuated vaccine virus from a vaccine to a susceptible individual (very uncommon eventuality).
+This risk should be evaluated against that of naturally developing HZ and potentially transmitting the wild-type VZV to a susceptible individual.